medtagger/MedTagger/environments/openstack/README.md

 If not, you will have to create the `inventory` and `backend.env` files manually.
 Head to terraform folder and look at the `inventory.tpl` and `backend.env.tpl` files to learn how does their look like,
-- the 2 private keys are placed in the Ansible folder.
+- the 2 private keys are placed in the `environments/openstack/ansible` folder.

 After this step you will have:
 - MedTagger source code on both of machines,